ahoereth/ddpg/slides/10_Recap.md

 ## MDP: Solving Reinforcement Learning

-We want to maximize the value of our actions based on future reward, therefore (* denotes max/optimal function): FIXTHISFIXTHISFIXTHISFIXTHISFIXTHISFIXTHIS
+We want to maximize the value of our actions based on future reward:
 $$V^*(s)=\max_a Q^*(s,a)$$
 $$Q^*(s,a)=R_s^a+\gamma \sum_{s'\in S} P_{ss'}^a V^*(s')$$

 We can nest these to get:
 $$Q^*(s,a)=R_s^a+\gamma \sum_{s'\in S} P_{ss'}^a \max_a Q^*(s,a)$$

-This is the *Bellman Optimality Equation* (note: it can be nested in the other direction too to solve for $V_*(s)$)
+This is the *Bellman Optimality Equation* (note: it can be nested in the other direction too to solve for $V^*(s)$)

 Solve this, and the reinforcement learning problem is solved.